darglein/saiga/README.md

 ## Supported Graphics Hardware

  * All NVIDIA and AMD cards supporting atleast OpenGL 3.3.
- * Intel on chip graphic processor with linux mesa drivers.
-TODO: for windows
+ * Intel on chip graphic processor with linux mesa drivers or similiar windows driver.
  * For the CUDA samples a NVIDIA GPU with compute capability 3 or newer is required.

 ## Required Dependencies